zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 #### Stage Two (X-Agg-Filter prefixed)

 This stage is for the final request & response formatting and it has access to the results of the first stage for continued processing steps.
+ETL transforms are currently not officially supported, and only fan-in: returnOnFirstSuccess is officially supported at this time during v1 beta.
+Unofficially, you can use any of the fan-in rules supported in [pkg/iris/fanin]

   1. In our example we use the following header for the final response.
 This effectively means that we'll send a request to any remaining endpoints that meet the max block number aggregation threshold from the previous stage.
       Since nodes that have the same block height should have the same expected result for the block value, we'll just return the first successful response.
 The default behavior is to process all results and forward all successful ones.